 From the exclusive South of France to the fascinating old-meets-new jewel that is Turkey, the blue Mediterranean Sea is dotted with countless scenic islands and coasts, spellbinding natural wonders, and precious little towns waiting to be discovered.
 These, along with the area’s perfect climate, favorable sailing conditions, posh marinas, and delightful old ports, make this part of the world a true yacht lover’s dream.

-Listed below are 5 of Europe’s best sailing destinations, including valuable insights on what exactly makes them so damn amazing.
+Listed below are 5 of the best sailing destinations in Europe, including valuable insights on what exactly makes them so damn amazing.

 The Greek Islands

-With its dazzling mix of clear blue waters, fabulous island-hopping, and vivid remnants of the Greek Mythology, it’s no wonder sailing in Greece is considered by many the adventure of a lifetime.
+With its dazzling mix of clear blue waters, fabulous island-hopping, and vivid remnants of Greek Mythology, it’s no wonder that many consider sailing in Greece the adventure of a lifetime.